HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/cfg_parameters/rule_based_user_groups/cfg_rule_based_user_groups/rbug_db_setup.md

 !!!note
-    For Compose, the rule-based groups feature is not supported when using Apache Derby.
-You must use one of the database types listed above.
+    For Compose, the rule-based groups feature is not supported when using Apache Derby if there is more than one pod of WebEngine running.